-Puppies and kittens require need a series of 3 vaccines.
+Puppies and kittens require a series of 3 vaccines.
 They need their first one at 6-8 weeks old.
 They need a booster 3-4 weeks later when they are 10-12 weeks old.
 They need their last booster 3-4 weeks later when they are 14-16 weeks old, and they also get their rabies vaccine at that time.
 After they had their puppy vaccines, they get their vaccines annually.
-Both puppies and kittens that are not 16 weeks should not receive their rabies vaccine.
+Puppies and kittens not 16 weeks old yet, should not receive their rabies vaccine.

-Spaying is removing the entire reproductive system of a female, from the ovaries to the uterus.
+Spaying removes a female’s reproductive system from the ovaries to the uterus.
 Neutering is the removal of both testicles of the male.

 We recommend spaying and neutering at 6 months for both cats and dogs.
-If you wait to spay following a heat cycle you increase the risk of your pet developing cancer, pyometra or an unwanted pregnancy.
-For neutering, if you wait you increase your risk of cancer and then behavioural problems.
+If you wait to spay following a heat cycle, you increase your pet’s risk of developing cancer, pyometra or unwanted pregnancy.
+If you wait for neutering, you increase your cancer risk and behavioural problems.

 Puppies have baby teeth and adult teeth, just like humans.
-Puppies start teething at about 3 1/2 months and they finish teething at 6 months.
+Puppies start teething at about 3 1/2 months and finish teething at 6 months.
 Sometimes when the adult teeth come in, the baby teeth don’t fall out.
 This is very common in small breed dogs.
-We do recommend removing the baby teeth, usually at the same time the dog is spayed or neutered.
-If you don’t remove the baby teeth, there is a chance that the dog could loose both teeth to dental disease because of food material getting wedged between the two.
+We recommend removing the baby’s teeth, usually when the dog is spayed or neutered.
+If you don’t remove the baby teeth, there is a chance that the dog could lose both teeth to dental disease because of food material getting wedged between the two.
 If you aren’t sure if your puppy has retained baby teeth, we can certainly take a look for you!

 Puppies should be switched over to adult food when they are a year old OR when they have been spayed or neutered.
 Whichever comes first!

 Both cats and dogs are considered senior when they turn 7 years old.
-At this point in your pets life, their dietary needs change, and they should be fed a senior diet.
-Their health requirements may also change.
-Remember that for every year that passes for us, it’s equivalent to 5-10 years for our pets.
-If you were 70 years old, it probably wouldn’t be wise to wait until you were 80 years old, before you saw your family doctor again!
-Blood work, teeth cleanings and more frequent exams may be necessary, so it’s important to talk to you veterinarian about what you can do for your pet so they can live a long happy life!
+At this point in your pets’ life, their dietary needs change, and they should be fed a senior diet.
+Their health requirements may also vary.
+Remember that every year that passes for us it’s equivalent to 5-10 years for our pets.
+If you were 70 years old, it probably wouldn’t be wise to wait until you were 80 years old before you saw your family doctor again!
+Blood work, teeth cleanings and more frequent exams may be necessary, so it’s important to talk to your veterinarian about what you can do for your pet to live a long, happy life!

 The average is every 6-8 weeks.

-A lot of people think that dogs eat their poop if they aren’t getting enough nutrition from their food.
+Many people think that dogs eat their poop if they aren’t getting enough nutrition from their food.
 This isn’t true.
-It is now believed that eating poop is a bad habit, and that it isn’t related to diet.
-There are numerous products on the market that will make their poop taste “bad.”
-These products are great and work well, but only while you give it to your dog.
-If they decide to take another taste after you’re done treating them, it will taste “good” again and then you will have to treat them again.
-The easiest fix for this problem is to clean up after your dog right away.
+It is now believed that eating poop is a bad habit and isn’t related to diet.
+Numerous products on the market will make their poop taste “bad.”
+These products are great and work well, but only while you give them to your dog.
+If they decide to take another bite after you’re done treating them, it will taste “good” again and then you will have to treat them again.
+The easiest fix for this problem is cleaning up after your dog immediately.

-Fort McMurray doesn’t have a lot of fleas, but we are seeing more and more cases as our population increases.
-There are also other parasites that can be confused for fleas, like lice.
+Fort McMurray doesn’t have a lot of fleas, but we see more and more cases as our population increases.
+Other parasites can be confused for fleas, like lice.
 Lice are not affected by flea collars.
-Flea collars are not very effective against fleas and they are actually very toxic to our pets.
-It can actually be quite dangerous to get flea medication from pet stores and grocery stores.
-Some medication for dogs is extremely poisonous to cats.
-There are much more effective medications that you can get from your veterinarian, that are designed for your pet and household.
-Give us a call and we can answer all your questions.
+Flea collars are not very effective against fleas, and they are very toxic to our pets.
+Getting flea medication from pet and grocery stores can be pretty dangerous.
+Some medicines for dogs are highly poisonous to cats.
+There are much more effective medications that you can get from your veterinarian that are designed for your pet and household.
+Give us a call, and we can answer all your questions.

-Does my pet need to have their teeth brushed?
+Does my pet need to have its teeth brushed?

 Ideally, your pets should have their teeth brushed every 24 hours.
 Some dogs won’t tolerate having their teeth brushed, so there are some excellent dental diets you can feed your pet.
-What the goal is for brushing your pets teeth is to decrease the interval between having to clean your pets teeth under anaesthesia.
+The goal of brushing your pet’s teeth is to decrease the interval between having to clean your pet’s teeth under anesthesia.